cwendorf/EASI/docs/applications/EffectsFactorialDataApplication.md

 ### Analyses of a Contrast

-Analyze the specified contrast separately for each simple effect.
+Analyze the specified contrast separately within each simple effect.

 ``` r
 (Outcome ~ FactorA) |> estimateMeanContrastBy(by = FactorB, contrast = c(-1, .5, .5))